-S&TC is the leading UK charity campaigning for wild fish and where they live.
 Our goal is for UK waters that support abundant and sustainable populations of wild fish and all other water-dependent wildlife.

 Too much water is being taken out of our rivers, too much is being thrown into them and not enough is being done to protect our watery places – it’s our job to reverse this trend.
 We work to influence government policy, industrial practice and individual behaviour which results in measurable improvements to the state of the water environment, leading to healthier wild fish stocks, improved biodiversity and less pollution in our rivers, lakes and oceans.